Lakshyamath/Advanced-opt/README.md

 Example:
 Modeling an inventory system as a stochastic control system where states represent inventory levels and control represent order quantities, and using dynamic programming to find the optimal ordering policy to minimize costs.
 Shortest path problems.

+Lecture-09 (07-02-2025): Convex program

+Recap:
+Convex optimization problem as minimizing a convex function f over a convex set C or maximizing a concave function f over a convex set C

+Lecture content
+Convexity of a function f is defined by Jensen's inequality as image of convex combination of any two points is less than equal to convex combination of the corresponding images of the points.

+In order to characterize further there is a need to recall separating hyperplane and supporting hypothesis alongwith separation lemma, and theorem of alternative.and orthogonal projection.

+Precap:
+In next lecture we will discuss optimality condition for a convex programming.